ethereum/EIPs/EIPS/eip-draft_nft_flashloans.md

 The current flashloan standard, [EIP-3156](./eip-3156.md), only supports ERC-20 tokens.
 ERC-721 tokens are sufficiently different from ERC-20 tokens that they require an extension of this existing standard to support them.

-In most cases, the handling of fee payments will be desired to be paid in a seperate currency to the loaned NFTs because NFTs themselves cannot be fractionalized.
+In most cases, the handling of fee payments will be desired to be paid in a seperate currency to the loaned NFTs because NFTs themselves cannot always be fractionalized.
 Consider the following example where the flashloan provider charges a 0.1 ETH fee on each NFT that is flashloaned; The interface must provide methods that allow the borrower to determine the fee rate on each NFT and also the currency that the fee should be paid in.

 ## Specification